Skin grafting: Classification

 A split-thickness skin graft (STSG) includes the epidermis and part of the dermis.
 Its thickness depends on the donor site and the needs of the person receiving the graft.
-It can be processed through a skin mesher which makes apertures onto the graft, allowing it to expand up to nine times its size.
+It can be processed through a skin mesher which makes apertures onto the graft, allowing it to expand up to four times its size.
+For larger expansions the modified MEEK technique can be used, allowing it to expand up to nine times its size.
 Split-thickness grafts are frequently used as they can cover large areas and the rate of autorejection is low.
 The same site can be harvested again after six weeks.
 The donor site heals by re-epithelialisation from the dermis and surrounding skin and requires dressings.